astrophys/elements-of-stat-learn/notes/ch3.md

            term is added to the model
             * Traditionally, discarded as inefficient on converge on least squares fit
             * Has advantages in high-dimensional problems compared to the others
+    #) Big difference between Forward-Stagewise and Forward-Stepwise
+        #.
+Stepwise adds variables that.
+Once and done
+        #.
+Stagewise keeps all variables and may modify multiple times, which is why
+           it takes longer to converge
+            * At each step the algorithm identifies the variable most correlated with the current residual.
+            * Hard sentenct to understand, Ali thinks it means that the variable that best fits the current globabl fit.
 #.
 3.3.4 Prostate Cancer Data Example (continued)
     a) Table 3.3
         #.
 Estimated coefficients and test error results for different subset and shrinkage